The Value of Your Military Experience In the Workforce

 Community

 A large part of your military career has been laced in and through a community.
 You have thrived not only in a work environment that required teamwork but a larger community that knows the importance of family, communication, outreach services, and looking out for your fellow man.
-This heightened awareness and sense of community may not be as commonplace in a civilian work environment, but your ability to connect, give back, and be socially aware of work and social events will position you well as someone who is cognizant to the people, places, and events surrounding them.
+This heightened awareness and sense of community may not be as commonplace in a civilian work environment, but your ability to connect, give back, and be socially aware of work and social events will position you well as someone who is cognizant of the people, places, and events surrounding them.

 Now that you better understand the real value of your experience, take the first step towards transitioning into a civilian job!
 We're here to ensure it's as easy as possible.